-In summary, we can conclude that the difference between the two groups is not large (mean difference of 3.01 p.p. for the individual occurrences and 2.88 p.p. for the aggregated dataset) but statistically significant.
-In the next section, we will investigate whether marking of the neologisms is related to frequency of occurrences in the corpus.
+In summary, we can conclude that the difference between the two groups is not large (mean difference of 3.01 p.p. for the individual occurrences and 2.88 p.p. for the

 4.2 Relationship between linguistic markers and frequency